gen_tcp

 code that handles a hanging receiver that might eventually cause

-the sender to hang on a send
+the sender to hang on a send call, one writes code like

 the following.